-Classic Hats and Headwear

-161 E. 82nd St, CM
+Classic Hats and Headwear 161 E. 82nd St, CM Time: 60 minutes

 I spot the same logo from the bottom of the hat box on the window of Classic Hats and Headwear.

 "This a chain shop like Adam Hats, or this the only one?"
 I ask the shopkeep, a well-dressed middle-aged man with dirty-blond hair.